 All students at UW-Madison have access to free electronic mail through the university.
-We strongly recommend that while you are a student you use your @wisc.edu email address to send and receive email.
+We strongly recommend that while you are a student you use your @wisc.edu email address to send and receive email and forward your other email accounts to the @wisc.edu account.
 You are encouraged to contact Prof. Keutsch by email if you have questions about anything to do with the course.
 Electronic mail is available at all times of day and night, so you can send messages whenever something comes to mind.
 Do not, however, expect immediate responses in the middle of the night!
-Prof. Keutsch's email address is chem109fk@chem.wisc.edu.
-As you might discover Prof. Keutsch has a different email address as well.
-However, please use chem109fk@chem.wisc.edu as it might take a longer time for Prof. Keutsch to respond if you do not use it.
+Prof. Keutsch's email address is chem.wisc.edu.
+Whenever you send an email to Prof. Keutsch, please begin the subject line with "109".
+This can be followed by whatever the subject of the message is, such as "Homework 1, problem 4".
+Using 109 in the header will differentiate course emails from the many other emails that Prof. Keutsch receives.

-What To Do If You Are Sick, Or Otherwise Unable To Attend An Exam or Lab
+What to Do If You Are Sick, Or Otherwise Unable to Attend an Exam or Lab